mia-platform/documentation/docs/fast_data/bucket_storage_support/configuration/ingestion_storer.md

 ### Memory

-The service will allocate, on startup the equivalent of
+On startup, the service will allocate the equivalent of:

 ```shell
 bss.max-cache-size * <number of topics> * <number of partitions> + ~100MB